JuliaReach/ReachabilityAnalysis.jl/README.md

 [1] **Reach Set Approximation through Decomposition with Low-dimensional Sets and High-dimensional Matrices.** Sergiy Bogomolov, Marcelo Forets, Goran Frehse, Frédéric Viry, Andreas Podelski and Christian Schilling (2018) [HSCC'18](https://www.hscc2018.deib.polimi.it/) Proceedings of the 21st International Conference on Hybrid Systems: Computation and Control: 41–50.
 See the [ACM Digital Library link](http://dx.doi.org/10.1145/3178126.3178128), or the [arXiv: 1801.09526](https://arxiv.org/abs/1801.09526).

-fNote: Articles [1-5] use the earlier codebase `Reachability.jl`.
+*Note:* Articles [1-5] use the former codebase `Reachability.jl`.

 ## 📜  Citation

 Research credit and full references to the scientific papers presenting the algorithms implemented in this package can be found in the source code for each algorithm and in the [References](https://juliareach.github.io/ReachabilityAnalysis.jl/dev/references/) section of the online documentation.

 If you use this package for your research, we kindly ask you to cite the following paper, see [CITATION.bib](http://github.com/JuliaReach/ReachabilityAnalysis.jl/blob/master/CITATION.bib).
 Moreover, please **also cite the appropriate originl references to the algorithm(s) used.**